OpenCerts/opencerts-website/README.md

 ### Integration tests

-To run integration tests locally, make sure you run `npm run build:static` once to build the static site first.
+To run integration tests locally, make sure you run `npm run build` once to build the static site first.
 The e2e tests will then spin up a server based on the `out` folder in project root.